Saitama International Bonsai Academy

 Profile:

-Instructor: Yukio Murata, 3rd generation
+Instructor: Yukio Murata, third-generation owner

 Theme: Breeding Methods (sashiki, toriki, tsugiki)